IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/8326f1d8a3dbc5afd14413a2682b7a78e17a55ee352f6c03f6be82718d69726e/fibonacci
 </pre>

-So, let’s try it out:
+So, let's try it out:

 <pre>
 $ curl --request GET https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/8326f1d8a3dbc5afd14413a2682b7a78e17a55ee352f6c03f6be82718d69726e/fibonacci?num=10
 n: 10, value: 89, sequence: 1,1,2,3,5,8,13,21,34,55,89, invocations: 19
 </pre>

-Notice that parameters that are passed via the query string will be available in the `params` object passed into the action’s `main` function.
+Notice that parameters that are passed via the query string will be available in the `params` object passed into the actions' `main` function.

 ## The Serverless Book Management Application

-Now let’s do something a bit more powerful: Let's say you want to expose a set of actions for managing books you have read etc. Therefore, you need to implement a couple of actions forming a serverless microservices backend for creating, reading, updating, and deleting books.
+Now let's do something a bit more powerful: Let's say you want to expose a set of actions for managing books you have read etc. Therefore, you need to implement a couple of actions forming a serverless microservices backend for creating, reading, updating, and deleting books.

 In the following we strongly recommend to use a REST client like *Insomnia* (https://insomnia.rest/) to invoke the API endpoints that will be defined – otherwise you may get annoyed by escaping efforts.

 ### Creating a Cloudant Instance

-Let’s assume you want to store the books in Cloudant as this would make things very easy as OpenWhisk already provides you with a Cloudant package that allows you to work with Cloudant without the need to write code.
+Let's assume you want to store the books in Cloudant as this would make things very easy as OpenWhisk already provides you with a Cloudant package that allows you to work with Cloudant without the need to write code.

 From the OpenWhisk UI, click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.
 From the menu on the left-side select `Data & Analytics`.